ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 #### Virtual data centers
 {: #shared_overview-vc}

-An organization virtual data center provides resources to an organization.
+An Organization virtual data center provides resources to an organization.
 Virtual data centers provide an environment where virtual systems can be stored, deployed, and operated.
 They also provide storage for virtual CD and DVD media.
 An organization can have multiple virtual data centers.

 ![VMware Solutions Shared virtual data center architecture](../images/virtual-datacenter-architecture-public.svg "{{site.data.keyword.cloud_notm}} for virtual data center architecture"){: caption="Figure 2.
 VMware Solutions Shared virtual data center architecture" caption-side="bottom"}